Sahar Ghoreishi: Mistreatment of a Street Cleaner

-On 22 April 2020, a video surfaced showing Ghoreishi laughing near a street cleaner, telling her friends, “I matched my outfit with him.”
-The street cleaner reacted by saying, “Go, lady,” to which Ghoreishi responded to her friends, “All I needed was for him to tell me to go.”
-The video’s circulation on media and social platforms triggered significant backlash.
-Majid Farahani, a member of the Tehran City Council, stated, “If there is no formal apology, as a representative of the grateful people of Tehran, I will pursue a legal complaint from the Tehran Municipality’s legal department against Ms. Sahar Ghoreishi.”
+On April 22, 2020, a video surfaced showing Ghoreishi laughing near a municipal street cleaner, telling her friends, "I matched my outfit with him."
+After the worker reacted by saying, "Go, lady," Ghoreishi remarked to her friends, "All I needed was for him to tell me to go."

+The footage quickly went viral, triggering widespread public backlash.
+Majid Farahani, a member of the Tehran City Council, publicly demanded an apology, stating that if none was offered, he would pursue a formal legal complaint against Ghoreishi through the municipality's legal department.

 Actor Sam Derakhshani criticized Ghoreishi’s actions on Instagram, labeling her among “pseudo-artists” who rose in Iran’s cinema through connections.
 He wrote, “The story starts with pseudo-artists who, through their deals, rise to fame and develop a delusion of being true artists… Half the insults the artistic community receives are due to the ignorance of people like you.”

 In response to the criticism, Ghoreishi posted on Instagram, “I proudly say I was born into a family from this very class, and I will never forget my past.”
 She added:“For a while now, I’ve been sensitive to the word ‘go’!
 It’s that simple, because for a long time, my friends and those around me have been advising me to leave Iran.
 When that honorable street cleaner told me ‘go,’ it felt like a message from nature itself telling me to leave.
 That dear street cleaner didn’t recognize me at all, and I swear I never intended to insult him.
 This was nothing but a small misunderstanding.
 In the end, what could be more wonderful than me wearing the honorable uniform of a street cleaner one day and experiencing the thrilling feeling of standing beside this hardworking and dignified group?
 Wearing a street cleaner’s uniform isn’t a punishment or a court ruling; to me, it’s a great honor and a symbol of nobility and integrity.”